fabby442/community-project/README.md

 	4. Push to your branch: git push origin feature/your-feature-name
 	5. Open a Pull Request
 📄 License
 This project is open source.
-See the repository for details.​​​​​​​​​​​​​​
+See the repository for details.​​​​​​​​​​​​​